-Taking all this into account, this thesis will analyse the problem and look then for strategies and arguments to delegitimize this trend.
-It will mainly concentrate on the legal aspects of the subject.
-The first chapter will contextualize the issue.
-First, it will try to explain why governments decide to criminalise irregular immigration, to then give an overview of the situation of the human rights of irregular immigrant and finish with a quick analysis of the EUMS's legislation on the matter.
+will contextualise the issue.
+First, it will try to explain why governments decide to criminalise irregular immigration, to then give an overview of the situation of the human rights of irregular immigrant and conclude with a brief analysis of the EUMS's legislation on the matter.
 The second chapter will study the role that the EU had and will have in this trend.
 It will examine the Lisbon Treaty and the consolidated texts of the Treaty on the European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU).
-It will analyse EU legislation on irregular immigrants, as well as the recent judgement of the EUCJ of 28 April 2011, El Dridi case, interpreting the Directive 2008/115/EC on common standards and procedures in Member States for returning illegally staying third-country nationals, 9
+It will analyse EU legislation on irregular immigrants, as well as the recent judgement of the EUCJ of 28 April 2011, El Dridi case, interpreting the Directive 2008/115/EC on common standards and procedures in member states for returning illegally staying third-country nationals°, known as the Returns Directive (RD).
+Finally, a case study on Italy as a EUMS will be examined in the third chapter, especially on the implications that El Dridi case had on Italian legislation criminalising clandestinity.